pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/23 💬 Chats/06 🪢🎭 Integrator role.md

 3. **How do Integrators publicize their API?**

-    Integrators publicize their API endpoints and schemas in their [Manifests 📜](<../../40 👥 Domains/44 📜 Manifests/01 📜 Domain Manifest.md>).
+    Integrators publicize their API endpoints and schemas in their [domain Manifests 📜](<../../40 👥 Domains/44 📜 Manifests/01 📜 Domain Manifest.md>).

     ---